Post-Purchase Concierge vs SMS Marketing, Helpdesks, and Return Portals

 The easiest way to tell which category you need

 Ask: what is the “unit of work”?
 In broadcast SMS, the unit of work is a campaign.
-In Return Signals, the unit of work is a conversation.
+In Signals, the unit of work is a conversation.
 That’s why our core metric is response rate, not CTR.
 When a customer replies, whether it’s “I love it” or “this doesn’t fit,” the relationship is alive.

 This is the common “best stack” outcome: